handlersix/discord-bot-spammer/README.md

 how to use:

-make a permissionless bot scope, add it to your server, click on the bots profile, add to my app, then use the command (/spam message ammount) in any server that has it enabled.
+make a permissionless bot scope, add it to your server, click on the bots profile, add to my applications, then use the command (/spam message ammount) in any server that has it enabled. this uses user install scope so it works almost anywhere

+requirements:

+asyncio
+discord

+# PUT YOUR TOKEN IN TOKEN.TXT